shambhavi082001/python-fundamental-quiz/README.md

 # shambhavi-shukla
-this is a quiz test conducted by Digipodium Institute.
+this is a python quiz test conducted by Digipodium Institute.